 After you save the pin, Pinterest will ask you if you want to see it.
 Click yes, and then take the URL from your pin and go back to your blog post and edit the alt description of the pin with your new URL from Pinterest so that they link to each other.

-Pinterest likes helpful pins, so without giving your blog post away, write as much into the pin description as you can to describe how it will help readers.
+Without giving your blog post away, write as much into the pin description as you can to describe how it will help readers.
 And don’t forget the call to action!

 If you look around Pinterest you will quickly be able to tell which images seem to more pinnable than others.
 Bright, happy colors versus dark.
 Easy to read fonts versus cursive scripts that are almost illegible.
 Photos that convey a positive feeling.
 Photos of yummy, attractive foods.
 And don’t forget that call to action, so promote, promote, promote.